(GUIDE) How To Cook Venison In Pressure Cooker?

 3. Venison Roast: For larger cuts of venison, such as roasts, the cooking time should be increased.
 Roasts usually require 60-90 minutes of pressure cooking to achieve the desired tenderness.
 The actual time can vary depending on the size and thickness of the roast.

-Related: (GUIDE) How To Cook Corn In Pressure Cooker?
+Related: (GUIDE) How To Cook Barley In Pressure Cooker?

 It’s essential to note that altitude and individual pressure cooker models may affect the cooking times.
 Always consult your pressure cooker manual and adjust the times accordingly.